Bachelor of Commerce

 Qualification structure and duration

-The Bachelor of Commerce requires a minimum total of 360 points:
+The three year BCom degree requires a minimum total of 360 points:

-- A minimum of 255 points of Commerce courses (up to 60 points of Mathematics and/or Statistics at 100 or 200-level may be included in the 255 points)
+- at least 255 points of Commerce courses (up to 60 points of Mathematics and/or Statistics at 100 or 200-level may be included in the 255 points)

 A minimum of 225 points must be from courses above 100-level, with at least 90 points at 300-level.

-For more Bachelor of Commerce degree structure diagrams see the School of Business and Economics.
+For degree structure diagrams for each major see the School of Business and Economics.

 Typical degree structure for Bachelor of Commerce